 Short Academic Bio

-Nicolas Sommet is a Social Psychologist working at the LIVES Centre at the University of Lausanne, Switzerland.
+Nicolas Sommet is a Social Psychologist and Head of Research at the LIVES Centre at the University of Lausanne, Switzerland.
 His research interests include examining the psychological consequences of economic inequality, understanding achievement motivation, and making statistics more accessible..

 Nicolas Sommet has been awarded an SNSF Ambizione grant (2020–2024) to study how residing in places with high income inequality predicts well-being.
 He is also the co-recipient of an SNSF Spark grant (2019–present) to conduct large-scale cross-national replication of the psychological effects of social class.